-The action of the « Genodermatoses & Rare Skin Disorders Network » targets genodermatoses and rare skin diseases as its name suggests.
+The action of the Rare Skin Diseases Network targets genodermatoses and rare skin diseases.

 Genodermatoses are genetic diseases with skin expression.
 They are diverse (around 400) and almost all are rare.
 Their prevalence is between 1 per 6000 and 1 per 500 000.
 They appear at birth or very early in life and can sometimes lead to a life-threatening prognosis.